techidaily/site-ai-vdieo-software/source/_posts/from-adventure-to-art-editing-gopro-videos-on-mac-made-easy.md

 ## Section 1.
 What program can I use to edit Gopro Videos?

 So what’s the best video editing software for Mac?
-There are plenty of GoPro edit apps, but the best video editing app for Mac is[Wondershare Filmora X](https://tools.techidaily.com/wondershare/filmora/download/) – a free video editor that lets you edit videos like a pro.
+There are plenty of GoPro edit apps, but the best video editing app for Mac is [Wondershare Filmora X](https://tools.techidaily.com/wondershare/filmora/download/) – a free video editor that lets you edit videos like a pro.
 Filmora video editor has several cool features and a user-friendly interface that anyone can understand.

 First, download Wondershare Filmora X for free.
 After installing it, you have to import your GoPro videos.
 Here is the **step** to do that: